top of page

 Ongoing and completed research projects have been sponsored by the Institute for Quantitative Social Science at Harvard University, the National Academy of Sciences, the National Science Foundation, the Rita Allen Foundation, the Russell Sage Foundation, and Time-Sharing Experiments for the Social Sciences.

-I currently serve as Co-Editor-in-Chief of the journal Political Psychology and Editor of the Cambridge University Press Elements in Political Psychology series.
-At American University, I regularly teach Politics in the U.S., Political Opinion in the U.S., Research Design (PhD), & Proseminar in American Politics (PhD).
+I currently serve as Co-Editor-in-Chief of the journal Political Psychology (with Mark Brandt) and Editor of the Cambridge University Press Elements in Political Psychology series.
+At American University, I am a Sine Civic Life Faculty Fellow and Vice Director of the Science & Policy certificate program.
+I regularly teach Politics in the U.S. (BA), Political Opinion in the U.S. (BA), Research Design (PhD), & Proseminar in American Politics (PhD).

 ElizabethSuhay.jpg